umiSirya/CreditCard-Expenditure-India/README.md

 4. **Consumer Spending**: The young, affluent population drove spending on lifestyle, entertainment, and e-commerce.
 5. **Cultural and Social Factors**: Bengaluru's cosmopolitan culture and events attracted significant spending.

-In contrast, Mumbai's expenditures leaned toward industries like banking and film, with less consumer-focused spending due to its higher cost of living and dense population.

 # Conclusion
 The surge in expenditures in India in 2014 compared to 2013 and 2015 can be attributed to several key factors: